 - Wharton Ward at the Ladywell Unit at Lewisham Hospital temporarily closed on Friday 3 April

-We anticipate that it is likely that there will be further changes to a number of areas, and will keep you informed of any developments.
+We expect further changes and will keep you informed of any developments.
 We have communicated these changes to our patients and carers and will be posting regular updates on our website.
 Visit our coronavirus page to find out more.

 Back to Latest News